-The opportunity to optimize excess interior space in the Eastern Area exists because:
+The opportunity to optimize excess interior space exists because:

-- Postal Service policy requires installation heads to report excess space but does not provide the necessary guidance to accomplish this task effectively; and - Facility systems do not track metrics such as dates or space conditions to allow effective management of excess space.
+- Postal Service policy requires installation heads to report excess space, but does not provide the necessary guidance to accomplish this task effectively. - Facility systems do not track metrics such as dates or space conditions to allow effective management of excess space.